semernyakov/polychat/README.md

 [Русская версия](docs/README.ru.md)

-A plugin for [Obsidian](https://obsidian.md) that integrates Groq's AI chat capabilities directly into your notes.
+A plugin for Obsidian that integrates Groq AI capabilities directly into your notes.

 PolyChat is a powerful chat extension with support for AI models via the Groq API.
 Designed for flexibility and ease of use, it enables seamless communication with multiple models directly from your vault.
 ## Screenshots

 **Main Interface**